mgosselin/mStereo2/projects/bom/README.md

 ## BOM Notes

-[The Acutal BOM](https://github.com/mgosselin/mStereo2/blob/master/projects/bom/mStereo2.csv) is best viewed in .CSV on a separate page.
+[The mStereo BOM](https://github.com/mgosselin/mStereo2/blob/master/projects/bom/mStereo2.csv) is best viewed in .CSV on a separate page.
 Most vendors provide "BOM-upload tools" that prefer .CSV format.

 #### 1. Circuit Board Support-Components
 The BOM items are for populating the circuit board only.
 Additional recommended hardware is as follows: